 This concludes my little guide to preparation and study for college history survey courses.
 I hope that it will do you some good.
 If you follow some of the tips herein, you will probably do better in the course than if you don't.
 Remember that, in at least one respect, your hippie civics teacher was right.
-Every one of us is somewhat different, so there is no single strategy for study success that fits every student.
+Every one of us is somewhat different, so there is no one strategy for study success that fits every student.
 Some strategies however are essential.
-The "three hour out per one hour in" tip is extremely important, and you should make it a doctrine of faith for every undergraduate course that you take.
+The "three hour out per one hour in" tip is extremely important.
 Now, you might say, "I know me, and I know I only need one hour outside of class per hour in lecture."
 Perhaps you are correct.
 The proof will be in the pudding - let's see how your test scores bear out your theory.
 You might say, "I never had to study in high school and I made really good grades!"
 That may say more about the standards of your high school than it does about your academic abilities.
-It is not terribly unusual in some high school systems in the U.S. for students to receive good grades and a diploma if they continue to breath consistently for four years.
-You should not expect that your college experience will be like that.
+It is not terribly unusual in some high school systems in the U.S. for students to receive good grades and a diploma if they continue to possess a body temperature in the 98 degree range and breath consistently for four years.
+You should not expect that college will be like that.
 In the end, how successful you are in your college career is entirely up to you.
 Perhaps some of these tips will help.
 They certainly won't do you any good if you don't try them.

-A quick note on sources for this guide.
-Most of the content comes from my own fevered imagination, and some of it has appeared in Benjamin Price, History 2055: The United States to 1865, 12 Assignments and 2 Exams.
+A quick note on sources, etc., for this guide.
+Most of the content comes from my own fevered imagination, and some has appeared in Benjamin Price, History 2055: The United States to 1865, 12 Assignments and 2 Exams.
 A Correspondence Course Study Guide (Baton Rouge: Louisiana State University, 1999).
-Some of the text came from http://studygs.net, which offers a comprehensive collection of study strategies and is well worth a visit.
-Much of the content herein reflects the opinions of the Dr. Benjamin Price and not necessarily the views of Southeastern Louisiana University, the SELU Department of History and Political Science, Louisiana State University, the LSU History Department, the Louisiana Educators' Association, the American Federation of Teachers, ANY college of education, and so forth.
-Material shamelessly plagiarized from various web sources should be covered under the aegis of "fair use for educational purposes."
-Essay answers are the genuine articles taken from examinations that I have given in my courses at Louisiana State University and Southeastern Louisiana University.
+Some of the text came from http://studygs.net, Study Guides and Strategies, which offers a comprehensive collection of study strategies and is well worth a visit.
+Much of the content herein reflects the opinions of the Dr. Benjamin Price and not necessarily the views of university, the Department of History and Political Science, Southeastern University, the American Federation of Teachers, ANY college or department of education, and so forth.
+Material shamelessly plagiarized from the web should be covered under the aegis of "fair use for educational purposes."
+Essay questions and answers are the genuine articles taken from exams given in my courses at Louisiana State University and Southeastern Louisiana University.